-Caitlin Albrecht and Caroline Patz: Learning Overseas - An APPE in Germany
+Caitlin Albrecht and Caroline Patz, Class of 2020: Learning Overseas - An APPE in Germany

 Caitlin Albrecht and Caroline Patz were among the students who went to Germany and they thoroughly appreciate having had the opportunity to learn abroad.

 “Going abroad for one of my APPEs has already added a lot of value to my fourth year of pharmacy school,” Patz said.
 “It provided me with a unique lens with which to view pharmacy both in the United States and globally.
 Additionally, it gave me a lot of exposure to health care policy and alternate health care systems that I would not have otherwise received as part of my education.”